 Already, the axing of SXSW is having huge ramifications for the UK’s indie scene.
-Not only are acts that have already made travel plans finding potentially facing financial ruin, their VISAs are no longer valid.
+Not only are acts that have already made travel potentially facing financial ruin, their VISAs are no longer valid.

 “Artists and labels stand to suffer severe direct financial losses from the outlay they have invested in touring and travelling to Austin,” says Paul Pacifico, CEO of the Association of Independent Music, a trade body representing the independent record sector.
 “Independent labels often allocate a significant amount of their marketing spend to artist showcases at SXSW which have now been cancelled with little likelihood of recovery.
 Many artists use SXSW as a platform to launch entire US tours from.
 They now face being turned away from the country at the point of entry due to the event’s cancellation.”